tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 <center><img src="https://i.postimg.cc/05W8wk8K/logo-2x.png"></center>

 Jekyll is awesome, because Ruby is awesome, because Matz is awesome and because [GitHub Pages](https://pages.github.com/) are outstanding.
-Some time ago you could not keep sources private and HTTP traffic secure, however its 2018 now, and GitHub improved greatly.
+Some time ago you could not keep sources private and HTTP traffic secure, however it is 2018 now, and GitHub improved greatly.

 Jay has tons of [themes](http://lmgtfy.com/?q=jekyll+themes) and it is extremely easy to setup in GitHub.
 Jekyll is definitely a way to go if you are looking for an SSG.